Skip to main content

 2. ✅ Satellite spawns new MCP server process (if stdio)

-4. ✅ Search index refreshed (next search uses new tools)
+4. ✅ Search index and resource cache refreshed

 5. Client is NOT notified (doesn’t need to be)

-Next time the client calls discover_mcp_tools, the new tools are automatically included in search results.
+Next time the client calls discover_mcp_tools or list_mcp_resources, the new tools and resources are automatically included.
 No notification needed.

 Performance Characteristics